College and Career Readiness

 Reimagined Time & Space

-College and Career Readiness works with schools to create master schedules which incorporate impactful courses (AVID, AVID Excel, Career Pathway electives) and work-based learning experiences.
+College and Career Readiness works with schools to create master schedules which incorporate impactful courses (AVID, AVID Excel, CTE electives) and work-based learning experiences.
 CCR also focuses outside of regular school, establishing a robust third (summer) semester.